william86370/fcps-alerts/README.md

 # fcps-alerts
-FCPS alerts is a open source API to see if fairfax county public schools are open
+FCPS alerts was designed to be a app for IOS that downloads the closeing data off my webserver and displayes it in app. allowing students from FCPS to see weather FCPS is closed. right now it is built in swift 3, optimesed for iphone 7
+FCPS Alerts if a work in progress